renpy/renpy/sphinx/source/preferences.rst

     This determines if tearing (True) or frameskip (False) is the preferred behavior when the game can't keep up with its intended framerate.

-.. var:: preferences.mouse_move = False
+.. var:: preferences.mouse_move = True

     If True, the mouse will automatically move to a selected button.
 If False, it will not.
 The equivalent of the "automatic mouse move" preference.